verify-media/verify-client/example/README.md

   ```

 - ### transfer:
-  Transfer some amount of ether from one wallet to another
+  Transfer some amount from one wallet to another
   ```bash
   npm run transfer <to> <amount>
   ```